ChristineHarris/Wine-Quality-Classification/README.md

 2005.

 P. Appalasamy, A. Mustapha, N.D.
 Rizal, F. Johari, and A.F.
 Mansor.
-Classification-based Data Mining Approach for Quality Control in Wine Production.
-In Journal of Applied Sciences, 12(6):
+Classification-based Data Mining Approach for Quality Control in Wine Production. *Journal of Applied Sciences,* 12(6):
 598-601, 2012.

 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
-Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009.
+Modeling wine preferences by data mining from physicochemical properties. *Decision Support Systems,* 47(4):547-553, 2009.